Budget instructions

 5. Other

-Other direct project-related costs such as for example financial management and IT systems.
+Other direct project-related costs such as for example publishing costs.
 These other costs must be specified in the budget.

 Co-financing and grants from other organizations (if this exits)